Homotopies in Grothendieck fibrations: Introduction

-\defn A \emph{prefibration} $\fibr{C}CB$ is just a functor $\fib{C}:\cat{C}\to\cat{B}$. $\C$ is the \emph{total category} of $\fib{C}$ and $\B$ is its \emph{base category} (and $\fib{C}$ is a prefibration \emph{over} its base category $\B$).
-For the rest of \S\ref{subsec:fib-basics}, fix a prefibration $\fibr{C}CB$.
-Given an object $B$ in $\B$, the \emph{fiber} of $\fib{C}$ over $B$, denoted $\fib{C}^{B}$, is the subcategory of $\C$ consisting of objects $P$ with $\fib{C}(P)=B$ and morphisms $p:P\to{}Q$ with $\fib{C}(p)=\id_B$.
+\emph{Fibrations}.
+A \emph{prefibration} $\fibr{C}CB$ is just a functor $\fib{C}\colon\cat{C}\to\cat{B}$. $\C$ is the \emph{total category} of $\fib{C}$ and $\B$ is its \emph{base category} (and $\fib{C}$ is a prefibration \emph{over} its base category $\B$).
+For the rest of \S\ref{subsubsec:fib-basics}, fix a prefibration $\fibr{C}CB$.
+Given an object $B$ in $\B$, the \emph{fiber} of $\fib{C}$ over $B$, denoted $\fib{C}^{B}$, is the subcategory of $\C$ consisting of objects $P$ with $\fib{C}(P)=B$ and morphisms $p\colon{}P\to{}Q$ with $\fib{C}(p)=\id_B$.
 An object in the fiber over $B$ is said to \emph{lie over} $B$ or to be an \emph{object over} $B$.
 Similarly, a morphism $p$ in $\C$ with $\fib{C}(p)=f$ is said to \emph{lie over} $f$ or to be a \emph{morphism over} $f$, and is also said to be a \emph{lift} of $f$.
 We might also say $p$ lies over an object $B$ if $p$ lies over $\id_B$.
 Note that the property of, say, $p$ in $\C$ lying over $f$ in $\B$, depends on $\fib{C}$, so we should really say something like ``$p$ $\fib{C}$-lies-over $f$''.
 However, the prefibration $\fib{C}$ will always be clear from context in this and similar expressions.

 When displaying diagrams in the total category $\C$ of a prefibration, we will usually display underneath it a diagram in the base category $\B$ so that each displayed object and morphism of $\C$ is positioned (approximately) above the object or morphism of $\B$ over which it lies.
-For example, in the diagram in Proposition~\ref{prop:longprodind}, $P$ lies over $B$; $Q$, $R$, $Q\wedge{}R$, $\pi_1$, and $\pi_2$ lie over $C$; and $q$, $r$ and $\brr{q,r}$ lie over $g$.
+For example, in the diagram in \S\ref{subsubsec:wedge-fib}, $P$, $Q$, $P\wedge{}Q$, and the morphisms connecting them lie over $B$, and the horizontal morphisms lie over $f$.